Home → Training and Scoring Knowledge Book → Printer Friendly Version

 - How to report a time entry that is incorrect

 - How to edit personal information in ADP

 - How to verify your Rate of Pay

 - How to print your payroll statements, add or change your Direct Deposit information, and submit new tax forms

 - Troubleshooting tips for ADP

 It is your responsibility to keep an accurate log of your work hours for reference, to review your timecard in ADP for accuracy at least once a week, and to report any inaccuracies to our website for Remote Readers/Evaluators (HelpSpot).

 4.6.
 When do I start scoring after training?

 After you successfully complete the lesson(s) you were assigned, you are eligible to begin scoring IMMEDIATELY.
 You will NOT receive another email asking you to start scoring.

-When you immediately start scoring and no student responses are available when you select the scoring icon, Chat with your Team Leader.
+When you immediately start scoring If there are no student responses available when you click the Scoring icon, send a MIRA chat to your Team Leader.
 There are times when the flow of responses is slow.